-Proof thin sections of the intrusions were examined under a petrographic microscope.
+Two thin sections of the intrusions were examined under a petrographic microscope.
 Approximately 65 percent of the rock is composed of phenocrysts, and the other 35 percent is a light-colored, aphanitic groundmass of highly altered plagioclase and orthoclase.

-Approximately 75 percent of the phenocrysts are hornblended feldspar and magnetite make up the remaining 59 percent.
+Approximately 75 percent of the phenocrysts are hornblende; feldspar and magnetite make up the remaining 59 percent.
 The hornblende phenocrysts occur as euhedral to subhedral laths that range from 0.01 to 2.5 cm in length.
-Most feldspar phenocrysts are blocky, subhedral to euhedral. highly altered plagioclase crystals.
+Most feldspar phenocrysts are blocky, subhedral to euhedral, highly altered plagioclase crystals.

 These intrusions are post-Jurassic in age based on the cross-cutting relationships in the Skinner Peaks quadrangle.
-Witkind suggest late focuse to Object (?) and others (1987) cite an Oligocene(?) to Upper Eocene age for similar A sentment on why they believe the intrusions in the vicinity/however, the relationship of these intrusions are Tertury.
+Witkind and others (1987) cite an Oligocene(?) to Upper Eocene age for similar intrusions in the vicinity; however, the relationship of these intrusions to Tertiary units is not exposed in the Skinner Peaks quadrangle.